sowcow/blog/content/posts/stocks.md

 You always "loose" somethnig.
 If not money then opportunities.
 So it is not "easy".

+Also very rare opportunities works but require stable mind-set.
+So when on russian session MM decides to take-off stop-losses and moves price down it is easy money right there if you care enough to put an order and buy!

 Overall there is something characteristic about this experience for me.
 I feel like it really is about being badass in a way, being in a very clear non-emotional state.
 I respect that and want to be part of it.